Master of Music in

 The institution maintains a rigorous admissions policy that aligns with the objectives and goals of the Master of Music programs.
 The Graduate Studies Committee evaluates applicants for academic accomplishment, musicianship, talent, artistry, and level of commitment.

 • All Master of Music and Master of Arts applicants are required to hold a Bachelor of Music (BM) or Bachelor of Arts (BA) in Music from an accredited institution.
-Bachelor’s degrees in other fields of study are accepted if applicants have the musical training and musicianship necessary to pursue graduate work by successfully passing our entrance exams.
+Bachelor’s degrees in other fields of study are accepted if applicants have the musical training and musicianship necessary to pursue a graduate-level education.
 Degrees from international institutions are considered with a US equivalency evaluation report from a certified credential evaluator.

-• A minimum cumulative grade point average of 3.0 from the applicant’s baccalaureate degree is required for admission.
+• A minimum cumulative grade point average (GPA) of 3.0 from the applicant’s baccalaureate degree is recommended for admission.

-• Applicants must submit and essay on their goals in pursuing a career in music and what they expect to gain and contribute to the master’s program.
+• Applicants must submit an essay on their goals in pursuing a career in music and what they expect to gain and contribute to the master’s program.

 • Applicants must pass an entrance audition and demonstrate advanced proficiency in their major field of specialization.